jenkinsci/datadog-plugin/README.md

 There are two options to enable automatic Test Visibility configuration:

-1. Using Jenkins UI (available in the plugin v5.6.0 or newer): go to the `Configure` page of the job or pipeline whose tests need to be traced, tick `Enable Datadog Test Visibility` checkbox in the `General` section and save your changes.
+1. Using Jenkins UI (available in the plugin v5.6.0 or newer): go to the **Configure** page of the job or pipeline whose tests need to be traced, tick the **Enable Datadog Test Visibility** checkbox in the **General** section, and save your changes.
 This option is unavailable if you are using Multibranch Pipelines, Organization Folders, or other types of pipelines that are configured entirely with `Jenkinsfile`.
 2. Using `datadog` pipeline step (available in the plugin v5.6.2 or newer):

 In declarative pipelines, add the step to a top-level `options` block like so: